Variational Nested Dropout: Derivation and Proofs

 \subsection{$\ell$-0 regularization}

-We consider the case when prior over each weight is a spike-and-slap distribution, i.e., $p(w_{ij}|z_j=0)=\delta(w_{ij})$ and $p(w_{ij}|z_j=1)=\mc{N}(w_{ij}|0,1)$, using the notation in Sec.~3.3.
+We consider the case when the prior over each weight is a spike-and-slap distribution, i.e., $p(w_{ij}|z_j=0)=\delta(w_{ij})$ and $p(w_{ij}|z_j=1)=\mc{N}(w_{ij}|0,1)$, using the notation in Section~3.3.
 The posterior is also in this form.
-The derivations of KL term in (11-15) remain unchanged as it make nothing but mean-field assumption on the weight prior.
-With $\Phi_1$ and $\Phi_2$ (15), the objective (7) can be re-organized as
+The derivations of KL term $\bs{\kappa}$ remain unchanged as it makes nothing but mean-field assumption on the weight prior.
+With $\Phi_1$ and $\Phi_2$, the objective (7) can be re-organized as